MAIF/melusine/README.md

 Here is a basic glossary to provide an understanding of each columns manipulated.
 Initial columns of the dataframe:

 * **body :** the body of the email.
-It can be composed of a unique message, a historic of messages, a transfer of messages or a combination of historics and transfers.
+It can be composed of a unique message, a history of messages, a transfer of messages or a combination of history and transfers.
 * **header :** the subject of the email.
 * **date :** the date the email has been sent.
-It corresponds to the date of the last message of the email has been written.
+It corresponds to the date of the last email message.
-* **from :** the email address of the author of the last message of the email.
+* **from :** the email address of the author of the last email message.
-* **to :** the email address of the recipient of the last message.
+* **to :** the email address of the recipient of the last email message.

 Columns added by Melusine:

 * **is_begin_by_transfer :** boolean, indicates if the email is a direct transfer.
-In that case it is recommended to update the value of the initial columns with the informations of the message transferred.
+In that case it is recommended to update the value of the initial columns with the information of the message transferred.
-* **is_answer :** boolean, indicates if the email contains a historic of messages
+* **is_answer :** boolean, indicates if the email contains a history of messages
 * **is_transfer :** boolean, indicates if the email is a transfer (in that case it does not have to be a direct transfer).
 * **structured_historic :** list of dictionaries, each dictionary corresponds to a message of the email.
-The first dictionary corresponds to the last message (the one that has been written) while the last dictionary corresponds to the first message of the historic.
+The first dictionary corresponds to the last message (the one that has been written) while the last dictionary corresponds to the first message of the history.
 Each dictionary has two keys :

   - *meta :* to access the metadata of the message as a string.
   - *text :* to access the message itself as a string.

 * **structured_body :** list of dictionaries, each dictionary corresponds to a message of the email.
-The first dictionary corresponds to the last message (the one that has been written) while the last dictionary corresponds to the first message of the historic.
+The first dictionary corresponds to the last message (the one that has been written) while the last dictionary corresponds to the first message of the history.
 Each dictionary has two keys :

   - *meta :* to access the metadata of the message as a dictionary.
 The dictionary has three keys:
     + *date :* the date of the message.